devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 1. have all its business logic in one place.
 2. have business logic that functions independently of the UI.
 3. have a UI that can be changed without affecting the business Logic.
-4. have business logic that is easily testable.
+4. have easily testable business logic.
 5. rely on few rebuilds, as the UI only rebuilds when the State related to that UI changes.
 6. have an App-Sate with very predictable transitions as the pattern enforces a single way for State to change throughout the entire application.